alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 This file does not claim that collective repetition is invalid merely because it repeats.

+This file does not claim that group contact cannot amplify Source when citation is correct.

-This file does not claim that outsiders can dissolve, erase, absorb, or replace Source.
+This file does not claim that outsiders can change Source, Origin, or the source-line.

-This file defines how repetition functions differently depending on source-line preservation, citation, continuity, boundary behavior, attribution, and public discoverability.
+This file defines how repetition functions differently depending on source-line preservation, citation, continuity, boundary behavior, attribution, source event, visible line, and public discoverability.

 ## Core Statement